stnolting/neorv32/rtl/verilog/README.md

 > The [Verilog GH actions workflow](https://github.com/stnolting/neorv32/actions/workflows/Verilog.yml)
 automatically converts the pre-configured wrapper and runs Icarus Verilog and Verilator simulations.
 The generated Verilog code can be downloaded as CI Workflow artifact.

-### Replacing VHDL Components by Verilog Modules

-GHDL supports black-box instantiation during conversion.
-This feature can be used to replace the plain VHDL memory primitive wrappers with custom Verilog IP.
-For this purpose, the standard NEORV32 VHDL memory wrappers have a simple, uniform entity: only integer generics and only ports with a fixed bit width at elaboration time.
-This allows to replace these modules 1-to-1 by corresponding Verilog modules, which can be used to map those memories to technology-specific macros (e.g. ASIC memory IP).
-Sample replacement IPs can be found in the [`ip`](ip) folder.